 1. Drink lots of water.

 Up your water consumption after the procedure.
 This helps your body flush out medications, especially anesthetics injected into your body.
-The earlier you expel the anesthesia, the lesser chances of headache and other after-effects of anesthesia like nausea and sore throat.
+The earlier you expel the anesthesia, the lesser the chances are for experiencing headache and other after-effects of anesthesia like nausea and sore throat.

 2. Drink iced water and soft-serve vanilla iced cream, smoothies.